brycewray/hugo-site/content/posts/2022/12/not-so-fast-there-fella/index.md

 - Article excerpt:   20.4% (screen: 20%)
 - No preference:      7.6% (screen:  8%)
 Total votes: 646 people
+As of 2025-04-26, that link is no longer available.
 -->

 Not exactly too close to call, eh?